Helptocat/github-flow-demo/README.md

 # github-flow-demo

-This is a repo to demo Github flo
+This is a repo to demo GitHub flow

-By @-kylemacey
+By @kylemacey